gowrishankarin/code_for_fun/node/design_patterns/structural/README.md

 ### Docorators
 Intent:
 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+start - Prototype and Problem Statement final - Base class is enhanced with new classes without subclassing.